corndeladmin/tech-docs/src/js/loop-control-flow.md

 Perhaps we're looking for a message from a particular person, and we want to stop iterating through the list once we've found it.

-Let's say we're looking for a message from Rufus.
+Let's say we're looking for the first message from Rufus.

 ::: code-group